gderber/other-xwahacker/readme.txt

 Version 2.2 fixes forcing 800x600 mode to choose correct FOV/HUD size.
 The refreshed release now contains signed executables.

+Version 2.3 adds a patch to make the game work in Wine on Linux.

 To patch X-Wing Alliance, extract the .bat and xwahacker.exe files somewhere and then copy xwingalliance.exe from the X-Wing Alliance installation directory there.